2 min read

 "It's not that people don't like change, they don't like the process of change" - Mary Lynn Manns

-Mary Lynn Manns is an educator, author and speaker on the topic of change.
-She is co-author of the books “Fearless Change: Patterns for Introducing New Ideas” and “More Fearless Change: Strategies for Making Your Ideas Happen”.
+Mary Lynn Manns is an educator, author and speaker on change.
+She is co-author of the books "Fearless Change: Patterns for Introducing New Ideas" and "More Fearless Change: Strategies for Making Your Ideas Happen".
 She is currently a professor at the University of North Carolina at Asheville.
 She has given numerous global presentations and workshops on change at conferences and in organizations such as Microsoft, Amazon, Procter & Gamble, Apple and Avon.

 Today I'm talking with Mary Lynn Manns about overcoming resistance to change so that new ideas can be implemented in organizations.
 She lays out strategies for dealing with skeptics, creating emotional connections and positive commitment to change.